Megan Thee Stallion's Desert-Glam Hairstyle Stole The BET Awards

 Deryck heat styled the wig using Dyson's Supersonic blowdryer and comb attachment, and finished with the brand's new Corrale straightener.
 "Even though the unit had a curly texture, we decided to give it a blow out using the Dyson Supersonic dryer and the wide-tooth comb attachment for fast drying and styling," he explained.
 "Then I used the cord-free Dyson Corrale Straightener to achieve a sleek, straightened look, finishing it off by running a few dollops of Dove Volume & Fullness Mousse through the strands to add a tousled, textured bedhead vibe."

-From the stunning wig styling to her savage choreography, the superstar clearly proved she earned the night's honor.
+From the stunning wig styling to her savage choreography, the superstar clearly proved she earned the night's honour.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.